fuxiao0719/GeoWizard/README.md

 ### Run inference for depth & normal (object-oriented)

-(2024-04-13) To further meet the community feedback on our v1-model for object-level applications, we additionally train a model on Objaverse with some architecture modifications.
+(2024-04-13) To further meet the community feedback on our v1-model for object-level applications, we additionally train a v2-model on Objaverse with some architecture modifications.
 Now it can generate more realistic and three-dimensional normal maps on some rare images (e.g., cartoon style, see below).
+Hope that it could provide more help to the community, and the advanced models will continue to come if further needed.

 ```bash
 python run_infer_object.py \